 We work with singers in all commercial genres: pop, rock, R&B, electronica, jazz, country, blues, folk, musical theatre, and metal.
 Different teachers have different wheelhouses, and we will fit you with someone who has similar interests, but we’re all versatile.
 Genre-specific techniques diverge far above the common foundations of healthy commercial singing.

 What We Do in Voice Lessons

 In your first lesson, you and your teacher will chat so we understand what you like and dislike about your voice, why you are taking lessons, and what you want to get out of them.
-Then we’ll do a 15-20 minute evaluation using vocal warmups and exercises to explore your voice and learn which areas you will benefit most from working on first.
-We also like to hear you sing a song or two, since oftentimes people sing songs very differently than they do exercises.
+Then we’ll use vocal warmups and exercises to explore your voice and learn which areas you will benefit most from working on first.
+We also like to hear you sing a song or two, since people often sing songs differently than they do exercises.

 More Than Just Voice Lessons

 Sure, we teach people how to sing.
 But that’s really just the tool.
 What we really teach is personal growth.
 Belief in self.
 Possibility.
 Opportunity.
 Change.
 Crossing bridges.
 And learning how to learn.
 Adrienne talks about this in the video below.

 Yes, some of us do Skype lessons.
 We usually prefer to work with you in person if you’re nearby, but if not, we’re happy to meet online!